matthewchivers/journal/README.md

   - **Directory**: `/home/user/journal/2024/06/standups/wc-17-06-24/`
   - **File**: `Fri-21st-Jun-24.md`

+## Logging
+`journal` uses `zerolog` for logging, with logs saved by default to the `.journal` directory in JSON format.
+Use the `--info` or `--debug` flags to output logs to the console in a readable format, or `--logjson` for JSON format in the console.
+Console will not output logs unless a log level flag is specified.
+Default level for file/saved logs is `info`.

 ## Contribution

 We welcome contributions!
 Please ensure that all pull requests and commit messages are informative.
 All code should build using the `make build` command and be appropriately unit tested.
 For any large changes, please open an issue first, for discussion.